 Examples of green infrastructures can be built in houses and buildings.

 Rain gardens.
-Built on a sloping landscape.
+It is built on a sloping landscape.
 The purpose is to collect and absorb runoff from sidewalks, streets, and rooftops.
-Filter the sedimentation and debris, help eliminate flooding, and improves the efficiency of stormwater systems.
+Filter the sedimentation and debris, help eliminate flooding, and improve stormwater systems’ efficiency.

 Permeable pavements.
-Are made of either porous concrete or permeable asphalt or interlocking pavements that can absorb runoff and helps in the evaporation of water, which can reduce heat in urban areas.
+They are made of either porous concrete, permeable asphalt, or interlocking pavements that can absorb runoff and helps in the evaporation of water, which can reduce heat in urban areas.

 Green roofs.
-Are roofs that are covered in vegetation.
-Helps store and filter water and provide a cooling effect to urban areas thereby reducing the cost of air-conditioning.
+Roofs covered in vegetation help store and filter water and provide a cooling effect to urban areas, thereby reducing the cost of air-conditioning.
 It also helps absorb carbon emissions as well.

 Other green infrastructures using the same principles as above are:

-- and use of rainwater harvesting systems to prevent water runoff, and in regions, with limited water supply, it can help reduce demand for water.
+- And the use of rainwater harvesting systems to prevent water runoff and in regions with a limited water supply can help reduce water demand.

 On a large-scale level, the application of green infrastructure would be the preservation and restoration of natural landscapes, like floodplains and wetlands.

 Benefits of Implementing Green Infrastructure